zsombro/youngblood/CONTRIBUTING.md

 - I will admit that Services are very loosely defined here, but basically they are a means to provide access to various browser APIs and custom APIs that are relevant to building games.
 - Renderers are basically functions that accept a Scene and do whatever.
 The engine doesn't care about the outcome because right now it really is irrelevant.
 Your custom renderer can draw onto a canvas, a WebGL canvas, send it over WebSockets or to a printer, it really doesn't matter.
 The default renderer uses a regular 2D canvas.
 All rendering functions are pure functions and I'd love to keep it that way, but I have a suspicion that it will be hard to improve performance without introducing some statefulness.

+## Pull requests

+Before opening a Pull Request, please make sure you follow the above guide and also ensure that you've written tests for any new code that you intend to add.
+I know that current test coverage is pretty bad, but it should'nt stay that way, even for a hobby project!